-Stress Reliever: Just a drop or two of oil on your temples can help to melt away stress.
+Stress Reliever: Just a drop or two of oil diluted in melted coconut oil on your temples can help to melt away stress.
 Also, mixing a few drops with a carrier oil such as sweet almond oil and rubbing it on the back of your neck will also help you handle stress.
 Rub a little oil between the palms of your hand and take a deep breath to promote calmness.
 Also, try adding a few drops along with a few drops of lavender to your bath for a relaxing soak.
 You can even add a few drops to your washcloth while in the shower.
 Once the hot water hits the cloth you will instantly feel yourself relax

-Mood Booster: Improve your mental outlook by placing a few drops of the oil on the back of your neck by your brain stem a few times each day.
+Mood Booster: Improve your mental outlook by placing a few diluted drops of the oil on the back of your neck by your brain stem a few times each day.

 Promote Sleep: If you have trouble sleeping or just want to relax before bed, try diffusing frankincense in your bedroom.
 You will sleep like a baby.

-Eliminate an Itch: If you have an itch, place a few drops of oil on your skin for immediate relief.
+Eliminate an Itch: If you have an itch, place a few drops of diluted oil on your skin for immediate relief.

 Improve Oral Health: Frankincense oil will help to keep your mouth as clean and fresh as possible.
 It can help keep bad breath, canker sores, toothaches and cavities at bay.
-Make up your own toothpaste using a few drops of oil, coconut oil and a little baking soda.
+Make up your own toothpaste using a few drops of frankincense oil, coconut oil and a little baking soda.

 Restless Leg Syndrome: If you suffer from restless leg syndrome, simply apply a couple of drops of frankincense oil in a carrier oil to the bottom of your feet before going to sleep.